AnselChang/tetrisfish/README.md

 This project would not have been possible without...
 - yobi9: creator of NEStrisChamps and provided invaluable insight on developing the difficult and complex video processing algorithm
 - HydrantDude: a graphics artist who designed the sexy UI for callibration and analysis (in progress)
-- Xenophilius: logo design and graphics consultant
+- Xenophilius: bugtesting, logo design, and graphics consultant
 - MegaTech: Tetris expert and tuning for rating categories
 - Arb1t - early testing and bughunting